Warkanlock/warkanlock.github.io/_posts/2022-01-18-making-your-own-nfts-using-lighthouse.md

 ## Mint an NFT

-After getting the address of the contract, you can hit the ``Read Method`` called **mint(address)** or use Remix UI to call **mint** method and **after succesfully run the transaction you will be the owner of an NFT.**
+After getting the address of the contract, you can hit the ``Read Method`` called **mint(address)** (in the **ftmscan.com** site after you verified it) or use Remix UI to call **mint** method.

 > First option will need you to verify the contract, so Remix option is faster in order to try it out

-After you add the contract address and the ``tokenId`` of your NFT in the wallet, you will be able to visualize it.
+**After a succesfully transaction you will be the owner of an NFT!**.
+So now, you can add the contract address and the ``tokenId`` of your NFT on your wallet and then you will be able to visualize it.

+![NFT visualization](https://blog.ignaciobrasca.com/img/posts/programming/pic-6.png)

 I'm using Metamask Mobile, currently there is no support for the browser extension:

-![NFT visualization](https://blog.ignaciobrasca.com/img/posts/programming/pic-6.png)

 Check it out the following wallets to visualize NFTs: